spoiledcat/git-for-unity/docs/using/quick-guide.md

 #### Git on Windows

-The GitHub for Unity extension ships with a bundle of Git and Git LFS, to ensure that you have the correct version.
+The Git for Unity extension ships with a bundle of Git and Git LFS, to ensure that you have the correct version.
 These will be installed into `%LOCALAPPDATA%\GitHubUnity` when the extension runs for the first time.

 Make sure a Git user and email address are set in the `%HOME%\.gitconfig` file before you initialize a repository for the first time.
 You can set these values by opening your `%HOME%\.gitconfig` file and adding the following section, if it doesn't exist yet: